Freelance Paralegal Career Path

 To find work as a paralegal in almost any field or type of role, including freelance jobs, you need to first prove that you have the legal skills and knowledge employers seek.
 In most cases, employers and those contracting with freelance legal assistants prefer professionals who have earned at least a two-year paralegal studies degree from an accredited college.

 Freelance paralegals generally need to be able to demonstrate their knowledge in the area of law in which the employer works.
 For example, if you pursue freelance paralegal jobs with an employer that works in estate planning law, it helps to have an understanding of wills and trusts.
 Similarly, to freelance for a real estate title company, you should be familiar with the basics of property law.
+Pursuing optional certifications can help you establish credibility and stand out in a competitive freelance marketplace.

-Regardless of a hiring firm’s focus area, freelance paralegals also need to know how to conduct effective legal research, manage their time efficiently, and be able to communicate well using written and verbal means.
+Regardless of a hiring firm’s focus area, freelance paralegals also need to know how to conduct effective legal research, manage their time efficiently and be able to communicate well using written and verbal means.

 FREELANCE PARALEGAL RESPONSIBILITIES